 I am a fan of audiobooks because I can listen to them without getting dizzy on a bus or train, and I don’t have to carry a Kindle with me.
 I can listen to books straight from my phone, so they don’t take up any extra space in my pack!

-An audible subscription includes two free books upfront and one book per month, along with other special discounts and benefits.
+An Audible subscription includes two free books upfront and one book per month, along with other special discounts and benefits.
+Plus, it can be used to listen to Prime Reading and Kindle Unlimited ebooks with an audio component.

 Click here to give the gift of Audible.